isc-projects/kea/doc/sphinx/arm/intro.rst

 -  Kea supports two cryptographic libraries: Botan and OpenSSL.
 Only one of them is required to be installed during compilation.
-Kea uses the Botan library for C++ (https://botan.randombit.net/), version 1.9 or later.
-Note that support for Botan versions earlier than 2.0 will be removed in Kea 1.6.0 and later.
+Kea uses the Botan library for C++ (https://botan.randombit.net/), version 2.0 or later.
+Note that support for Botan versions earlier than 2.0 was removed in Kea 1.7.0 and later.
 As an alternative to Botan, Kea can use the OpenSSL cryptographic library (https://www.openssl.org/), version 1.0.2 or later.